instructor-ai/instructor/docs/blog/posts/validation-part1.md

     return mutation(value)
 ```

-We can define new types powered by probabilistic models and use them as validators in Pydantic.
+With Pydantic, we can define new types powered by probabilistic models and use them as validators.

 ## Software 3.0: Validation for LLMs or powered by LLMs

-Now that we understand how simple field validators work, let's discuss probabilistic validation in software 3.0.
+Building upon the understanding of simple field validators, let's delve into probabilistic validation in software 3.0.
 In this context, we introduce an LLM-powered validator called `llm_validator` that uses a statement to verify the value.
-The statement prompts the model to determine if the value is valid.
-If it is, the model returns the value.
-If it's not, the model returns an error message.
+The model evaluates the statement to determine if the value is valid.
+If it is, the model returns the value; otherwise, it returns an error message.

 ### Example: Don't Say Objectionable Things

-Let's say we want to validate that a user's beliefs don't contain objectionable things.
+Suppose we want to validate that a user's beliefs do not contain objectionable content.
 We can use the `llm_validator` to achieve this.
 Here's an example:

 ```python
 from instructor import llm_validator